-Police say Long Island man beat cats, tossed them down chute
+Police say man beat and bound cats, tossed them down chute

 MINEOLA, N.Y.
-(AP) - Police say a Long Island man has been arrested after he beat several cats, bound them with duct tape and threw them down his apartment building’s garbage chute.
+(AP) - Police say a man has been arrested after he beat several cats, bound them with duct tape and threw them down his apartment building’s garbage chute.

-Nassau County police say the bodies of several cats and kittens were found outside the trash chute of a building in Mineola.
+Nassau County police say the bodies of several cats and kittens were found outside the trash chute of a building in Mineola, New York.

 Police say the animals had suffered blunt force trauma.
 They say the cats had been bound with duct tape before being placed in cardboard boxes and sheets and tossed down the chute.